 Jennifer Dorrington Graduate Research Award

-Jennifer Dorrington Award is usually awarded to three graduate students enrolled in a Master’s or Ph.D. program in the Temerty Faculty of Medicine doing research in a lab located in the Donnelly Centre.
-A list of eligible graduate departments and institutes can be found here.
-Awards will be provided by the Temerty Faculty of Medicine on the recommendation of the Jennifer Dorrington Award committee.
-Selection will be based on research excellence.
+The Jennifer Dorrington Award is usually awarded to three graduate students enrolled in a Master’s or Ph.D. program in the Temerty Faculty of Medicine conducting research in a lab located in the Donnelly Centre.

-The award was established in 2006 as a tribute to Dr. Jennifer Dorrington, who was a professor in the Banting and Best Department of Medical Research where she conducted pioneering research in reproductive biology and ovarian cancer.
+The award was established in 2006 as a tribute to Dr. Jennifer Dorrington, who was a professor in the Banting and Best Department of Medical Research, where she conducted pioneering research in reproductive biology and ovarian cancer.

 Read about the 2019 Dorrington family visit to the Donnelly Centre.

-The deadline for applications is 5 p.m. on Tuesday, December 6, 2022.
+The deadline for applications is 5 p.m. on Tuesday, December 5, 2023.

 Forward completed application package to: